 During treatment and rehabilitation, it is imperative that we continue to monitor the athlete as they ramp up their activity for these signs of pain and swelling.
 As long as we can avoid the pain and swelling with a certain level of activity, say for instance a runner who can tolerate a 5K run without pain, then we can progress them to increase their running volume each week.
 Volume can be increased only as long as it is tolerated without pain and increased inflammation.
 If we reach a point of too much activity and overload, we can deload by decreasing the volume and or intensity of the activity or sport.

 Pain: The Body’s Built In Fire Alarm.
-Usually the alarm sounds way after tissue damage has occurred.
+Usually the alarm sounds too late.

 As a physician, I often hear patients tell me that they have been playing a sport or doing an activity for years and never had a problem. the patient may say something like…

-Patient: “Doc, I have been playing tennis for over 30 years and I never had any pain or injury until now.
-I don’t understand what happened.”
+Patient Joe Athlete: “Doc, I have been playing tennis for over 30 years and I never had any pain or injury until now.
+I don’t understand.
+What happened?”

-Here is my analogy to explain this: If you punched the wall over and over for 20 hours, what would happen?
+If you punched the wall over and over for 20 hours, what would happen?
 The first few punches may not hurt or cause injury.
 But the trauma to the soft tissues and joints is cumulative, eventually enough wear and tear causes breakdown to the point of pain.
-Likewise, if I drive my car over and over for years, I may not know there are problems lurking.
+Likewise, if I drive my car over and over for years, I may not know there are problems developing.
 Eventually enough wear and tear occurs and warning signs emerge (noise, black smoke etc.) For the body, it’s warning sign is pain, and although the presence of pain definitely indicates tissue damage, the absence of pain does not indicate the absence of injury, tissue damage or pathology.

 By the time pain is evident, tissue damage has already occurred.